Get 20% OFF for your first month with the Starter Plan – Start today 🎉

 See below for the next steps.

-If you’ve done all the improvements suggested by MailReach using the Spam Checker and you still land in spam on the inbox provider you target, then it may be a sign that your email reputation is damaged and you have to restore it.
+If you've done all the improvements suggested by MailReach's Spam Checker and you still land in spam on the inbox provider you target, then it may be a sign that your sender reputation is damaged and you have to restore it.

 Raising your reputation can be done by generating engagement on your email activity to show the email providers that you send interesting and relevant emails and deserve to land in inbox.